 “One night the Lord spoke to Paul in a vision: ‘Do not be afraid; keep on speaking, do not be silent.’” -Acts 18:9

 It’s clear: Paul was afraid.
-And in 1 Corinthians 2:3-5, we learn just how afraid he was.
+And in 1 Corinthians, we learn just how afraid he was.

-“I came to you in weakness and fear, and with much trembling.
-My message and my preaching were not with persuasive words of wisdom, but with a demonstration of the Spirit’s power, so that your faith might not rest on men’s wisdom, but on God’s power.” -1 Corinthians 2:3-5
+“I came to you in weakness with great fear and trembling.
+My message and my preaching were not with wise and persuasive words, but with a demonstration of the Spirit’s power, so that your faith might not rest on human wisdom, but on God’s power.” -1 Corinthians 2:3-5

 Paul knew that even though he was afraid, he had a part he must play.
 He trusted that God would play His great part through His presence and power.
 It’s in God’s presence and power that Paul found confidence to speak.
 His message might not be filled with the most persuasive words, but Paul knew the Holy Spirit would deliver them with power and authority.

 Is God with us today?
-YES!
-Over and over again He tells us that “I am with you,” but He cannot or will not do His part until we choose to do our part.
+Yes!
+Over and over again, He says, “I am with you,” but He will not do His part until we choose to do our part.

 “Then Jesus came to them and said, ‘All authority in heaven and on earth has been given to me.
-Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
-And surely, I am with you always, to the very end of the age.’” -Matthew 28:18-20
+Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
+And surely I am with you always, to the very end of the age.’” -Matthew 28:18-20, emphasis added